-It’s important to have a real estate agent retirement plan.
-Whatever plan you choose, be sure that you are contributing to retirement each year.
+It’s essential to have a real estate agent retirement plan.
+Whatever plan you choose, be sure you contribute to retirement each year.
 You would be wise to max your plan out as you’ll see that it can offer some substantial savings on taxes, even lowering you to the next lowest income bracket.

-There are a few different plans to choose from; I’ll list them out below:
+There are a few different plans to choose from; I’ll list them below:

 - Self Employment Pension (SEP) IRA

-2019 limit is the lesser of $56,000 or 25% of income.
+The 2019 limit is less than $56,000 or 25% of income.
 As self-employed individuals, this plan allows real estate agents to invest more money each year into retirement versus the traditional IRA plan.
-Keep in mind that if you do have employees other than yourself or your spouse, you’ll need to match whatever contribution percentage that you elect for yourself, for your eligible employees as well.
+Remember that if you have employees other than yourself or your spouse, you’ll need to match whatever contribution percentage you elect for your eligible employees.